oritwoen/omnichron/README.md

 Creates an archive client for one or multiple providers.

-- `providers`: A single archive provider instance (or Promise resolving to provider) or an array of providers (or Promises resolving to providers)
+- `providers`: A single archive provider instance or an array of providers
 - `options`: Global options for all requests (optional)

 Returns an object with: